 - Are there HVAC systems?
 Ventilation?
 Or systems on the roof employees must access?

 - Do you have enough or proper lighting if workers need to access the roof at night?

-If any of these basic questions ring true to you, then a rooftop safety audit should be in order.
-Attend trainings like Simplified Safety’s Eliminating Rooftop Fall Hazards webinar, or schedule a free, remote rooftop audit with a Fall Protection Specialist.
+If any of these basic questions ring true to you, schedule a free, remote rooftop consultation with a Fall Protection Specialist.